 It takes me a moment to realize what they’re playing at.
 “You guys are so unfair!”

 They all start laughing.
 Mikaela elbows me lightly, “Let it slide, it’s just for fun.”
 She says with a twinkle in her eyes.

 I let out a defeated sigh, “Fine, but you guys will pay for my lunch next week.”

 “Whatever you say.”

 “Huddle up!”
-Diane’s voice echoed in the gym.
-We followed her and after she said some words of advice, training was finally over.
+Diane’s voice echoes in the gym.
+We follow her and after she says some words of advice, training was finally over.
 “That’s all.
 Take care on your way home.”

 Diane and I are always the last ones out of the gym.
 After the others leave, we make sure that everything is in place, nothing’s missing and the gym is clean.
 But today’s the last time I’m going to be alone with her.
 Coach is coming back next week, which means I don’t have to stay after training anymore.
 It felt like a heavy burden was lifted off my chest.

 “You didn’t need to hold yourself back in that game.”
 Diane criticized.